AlessandroLibotte/Battleship/README.md

 > This project started as a personal challenge to learn how to create terminal GUI applications using the curses.h library and then evolved into the final project for my University's Operating Systems course.
 ## Installation
-Download or clone the repository, move into the downloaded folder and compile with ```make```.
-The application should rely only on UNIX's system and default librarys but make sure you have the curses.h library correctly installed on your machine.
+Download and extract or clone the repository, move into the downloaded folder and compile with ```make```.
+The application should rely only on UNIX's system and default librarys but make sure that you have the curses.h library correctly installed on your machine sicne it doesn't come with every distibution.
 ## Core data structures used
 Throughout the application a number of data structures are used, either library defined or custom made.
 Organizing the data handled by the application this way was a decision made mainly for ease of development, general code tidiness and especially to reduce the number of different arguments passed to functions.